 Work with the models.
 One comment that we heard from many participants when asked what makes computer-generated images stand out as such was that these images were lacking character and followed a 3D model too closely.
-In fact, when directly comparing hand-drawn images with their computer-generated counterparts one can notice that hand-drawn images are more expressive and diverge from the 3D models to better illustrate certain features of the shapes (see Figure 6).
-Participants described this effect by pointing out that edges are very important in the illustrations and that some computergenerated images looked flat, in particular, some of the archaeological arrowhead illustrations.
-So we think that one possible way for future work in NPR is to not only work on non-photorealistic rendering but also on non-photorealistic models.
-If done right, this would not only give non-photorealistic renditions more illustrative power but also give them the "character" that many participants were missing in them.
+In fact, when directly comparing hand-drawn images with their computer-generated counterparts, one can notice that hand-drawn images are more expressive and diverge from the 3D models to better illustrate certain features of the shapes.
+For example, see Figure 7 where the details about how the inner surface approaches the lip are much clearer in the hand-drawn image.
+Participants described this effect by pointing out that edges are very important in the illustrations and that some computer-generated images looked flat, in particular, some of the archaeological arrowhead illustrations.
+Thus, one possible direction in NPR research is to not only work on non-photorealistic rendering but also on nonphotorealistic models.
+For example, NPR models may need more attention to details.
+This would not only give non-photorealistic renditions more illustrative power but also give them the "character" that many participants found missing in them.
+Some ideas and initial work to achieve this were discussed by Willats and Durand [2005] but there appears to be much more to explore in this area.

-Figure 6: Details from both a hand-drawn and a computergenerated image that illustrate how the shape of the object is interpreted in the hand-drawn image to show shape features better.
+Figure 7: Details from both a hand-drawn (a) and a computer-generated (b) image illustrate how the shape of the object is interpreted in the hand-drawn image to show shape features better.

 Avoid patterns and regularities.
-If the goal for a computergenerated scientific illustration is to look more hand-drawn, there are several possible areas for improvement.
+If the goal for a computer-generated scientific illustration is to look more hand-drawn, there are several possible areas for improvement.
 In general, some participants noted regularities and repeated patterns right away.
-Stippled images were recognized as being computer-generated due to stippling artifacts (see Figure 7).
+Stippled images were recognized as being computer-generated due to stippling artifacts (see Figure 8).
 Participants called those "snowflakes", "worm holes", or "bands".
-The also noted the regular placement, distance, size, and shape of dots.
-One possible improvement would be to define different dot shapes that are applied with changing rotations and using a more random placement for the dots.
-Hatched images were often recognized as being computergenerated due to parallel line placement, mathematically looking curves and line intersections, and less variation in line weight.
-Interestingly, the RENDERBOTS algorithm [Schlechtweg et al. 2005] that uses a more random approach to line placement created images with the most hand-drawn appearance.
+They also noted the regular placement, distance, size, and shape of dots.
+One possible improvement would be to define different dot shapes that are applied with changing orientations and using a more random placement for the dots.
+Hatched images were often recognized as being computer-generated due to parallel line placement, mathematical appearance of curves and line intersections, and less variation in line weight.
+Interestingly the RENDERBOTS algorithm [Schlechtweg et al. 2005] uses a more random approach to line placement and created images with the most hand-drawn appearance for a computer-generated image.

-Figure 7: Detail from Image 16 showing the linear and circular patterns generated by a Voronoi relaxation based stippling as well as the perfectly round dots.
+Figure 8: Detail from Image 16 showing the linear and circular patterns generated by a Voronoi relaxation based stippling as well as the non-circular but algorithmically rounded dots.